Google Logo Design History – How it’s Changed Over 20 Years

 The shading and the texture of the letters were done in a bland way making sure that it is in lifting it from the page while giving it both weight and lightness.

-Though the fonts were solid, it had a delicate quality as well.
+Though the fonts were solid, they had a delicate quality as well.

 2010 – 2013 onwards – Google Logo Design